autowarefoundation/LSA-reference-design-docs/docs/software-configuration/index.md

 This section provides comprehensive guidance for deploying Autoware on Low Speed Autonomy (LSA) vehicles.
 The documentation covers everything from initial system setup to platform-specific optimizations.

-# Struture of the Guidelines

-The guidelines consist of several parts.
-You may go directly to [Getting Started](#getting-started) if you want to skip the structure of the guidelines.

 ## Getting Started

 This section provides the essential foundation for deploying Autoware on any platform.
 It covers: